diyo18/Assignments/CISC187/Week 14/Project.md

 ```
 #include <vector>

-// For this function, we can use a counting sort since there are only 21 possible values of temperature so that allows us to pass through the array once.
+// For this function, I used a counting sort since there are only 21 possible values of temperature so that allows us to pass through the array once.
 // Only one push happens per temperature so the time complexity is O(N)

 // function using double values for decimal points with array of temps as parameter